MathuxNY-73/hackerrank-problems/README.md

 <summary>The following subsection contains description of all problems relating to data structure</summary>

 ### Insert a node at a specific position in a linked list
 This is a data structure challenge from hackerrank.
+This challenge is about the single linked list data structure.
 The goal was to insert an item in a single linked list.
 [Problem link](https://www.hackerrank.com/challenges/insert-a-node-at-a-specific-position-in-a-linked-list/problem).
 As of August 19<sup>th</sup>, 2018 :
 - [X] Find a first working solution on the sample input
 - [X] Submitted solution.
 Got right
 - [X] Challenge solved

 ### Print in Reverse
 This is a data structure challenge from hackerrank.
+This challenge is about the single linked list data structure.
 The goal was to print a single linked list in reverse.
 [Problem link](https://www.hackerrank.com/challenges/print-the-elements-of-a-linked-list-in-reverse/problem).
+As of August 20<sup>th</sup>, 2018 :
+- [X] Find a first working solution on the sample input
+- [X] Submitted solution.
+Got right
+- [X] Challenge solved

+### Hash Tables: Ransom Note
+This is a data structure challenge from hackerrank.
+This challenge is about the single linked list data structure.
+The goal was to find if it is possible to write a letter with a set of words from magazines.
+[Problem link](https://www.hackerrank.com/challenges/ctci-ransom-note/problem).
 As of August 20<sup>th</sup>, 2018 :
 - [X] Find a first working solution on the sample input
 - [X] Submitted solution.
 Got right